 -

-- Dual pinhole allows horizon to be placed on upper or lower third (camera level)
+- Upper and lower pinhole allows horizon to be placed on upper or lower third (camera level).
+Centre pinhole for horizon in the middle (or for vertical panos).

 - Rubber feet